-Here’s Cowboys Owner Jerry Jones’ Position On Kneeling During National Anthem
+Here’s Jerry Jones’ Stance On Cowboys Kneeling During National Anthem

 Jerry Jones wants the Dallas Cowboys to stand for the national anthem.

-The Cowboys owner and general manager said Tuesday during his appearance on CBS Dallas “Shan and RJ” show he doesn’t want any of his players sitting or kneeling during the national anthem.
-Here’s why Jones believes players should stand prior to games.
+The Cowboys owner and general manager said Tuesday during his appearance on CBS Dallas “Shan and RJ” show that he doesn’t want any of his players sitting or kneeling while the national anthem is played before games.
+Here’s why Jones believes players should stand.

 No Cowboys players have participated in the burgeoning movement to date.
-Given Jones’ stance on the issue, we wouldn’t expect that to change any time soon.
+Given Jones’ stance on the issue, we wouldn’t expect that to change anytime soon.

 Thumbnail photo via Brace Hemmelgarn/USA TODAY Sports Images